Inside the Eagles' Super Bowl Run: The Stories That Led to Legends

 "I didn't switch my mindset," Foles says.
 "I wasn't worrying about the scoreboard.
 I wasn't worried about the time.
 I was just playing ball.
 Sometimes, you start worrying about that so much, and it starts creeping into your brain.
 I was just playing.
 Whatever play Doug called, I was just going to go out there and rip it, and that was sort of our mindset going into this."

 And that's how you beat the Patriots.
 You put your foot on their throat and finish the job.
-You don't let the villain escape with life in their lungs.
+You don't let the villain escape with life in their lungs because this villain will always be back, hiding behind your bushes.
 You finish.

 No way does Philadelphia end its title drought if Foles retired.